#115 - Charlie Edmiston

 About Charlie Edmiston

-On first sight, you wouldn’t guess that Charlie Edmiston is colorblind, however his perpetual study and experimentation of different color harmonies is an essential part of his proces.
+On first sight, you wouldn’t guess that Charlie Edmiston is colorblind, however his perpetual study and experimentation of different color harmonies is an essential part of his process.
 Charlie always challenges himself to develop a palette that compliments the materials and irregular shapes found within his work.
 With a background in graffiti, his style is vivid and bold, and largely inspired by architecture and design.

 You can find more work of Charlie Edmiston on his website: www.edmiston.studio